International Parcel Delivery | Blog

 Lost-in-transit claims are typically the most straightforward—once the carrier officially declares the shipment lost.
 If you insure with an external provider, timing can create a mismatch between when the carrier declares loss and when your policy’s claim window starts.
 When in doubt, align the policy with the carrier’s scan events and loss declarations.

-Special Cases: Artwork & Antiques
+Special Cases: Artwork and Antiques

 Artwork typically must be professionally packed and accompanied by proof of value (commercial invoice or independent appraisal).
 Many policies include a deductible (often 3–5% of the insured value; minimums are common).
 For antiques, insurers may pay the lesser of repair/restoration plus any verified depreciation—never exceeding the declared insured value.
 If the underwriter pays full declared value, they may retain the item as salvage.